nanoMFG/VELP/README.md

 $ bumpversion build
 ```

 [Bump2version](https://github.com/c4urself/bump2version) is used to increment the version and apply tags.
-The basic setup follow tha guidlines illustrated [here](https://medium.com/@williamhayes/versioning-using-bumpversion-4d13c914e9b8).
+The basic setup used here follows the guidlines illustrated [here](https://medium.com/@williamhayes/versioning-using-bumpversion-4d13c914e9b8).
 All version bumps should happen on a clean working copy of the repository, after the last commit for that version has been pushed.
 The push of the the `bump2version` changes will comprise the version.
 **Relavant files**
 ```
 .bumpversion.cfg